So you want to move to Belize… and you’re thinking of buying land in Belize.

 I live in the village of Bullet Tree Falls just outside San Ignacio, and I love it there.

 My love doesn’t extend to the quasi-Christian church across the road from me, though.
-Every day between 6 p.m. and 9 p.m., 12 loud speakers (one for each church attendee) are cranked up and I am assaulted by the most awful cacophony of Latino disco music.
+Every day between 6 p.m. and 9 p.m., 12 loud speakers (one for each church attendee) crank up, assaulting me with the most awful cacophony of Latino disco music.
 The lady pastor replaces every song character’s name and each suggestive act in the original versions with Christ’s name or a reference to Him.
-All this occurs at a decibel level that hurts your teeth, heard in the next village over.
+All this occurs at a decibel level that hurts your teeth and can be heard in the next village over.

 There are practically no zoning laws in Belize and an all-night-disco-cum-church (or a slaughterhouse, or anything else) can be opened in your neighbor’s yard anytime.